18 Incredible Set Menus You Need To Try

 The Game Bird at The Stafford

-Get ready to impress as this charming restaurant inside five-star The Stafford hotel offers up a great value lunch menu at just £38 for two courses.
+Get ready to impress as this charming restaurant inside five-star The Stafford Hotel offers up a great value lunch menu at just £38 for two courses.
 The menu specials change weekly, but expect dishes like garden pea veloute with Tunworth cheese and white onion croque; and braised beef cheek with honey-glazed carrot and puffed grains.
 Wine pairings are also available for those who are looking to enjoy a tipple with their lunch.

 Quality food and five-star surroundings at a super great value price.